 Modern Foreign Languages

 Modern Foreign Languages are highly valued at Tapton and we pride ourselves on offering French, German and Spanish across all three Key Stages.
 The department offers opportunities for students to understand and explore the culture of the language that they study and build their social capital through trips abroad, work with foreign language assistants, university students and the incorporation of culture and authentic resources in our curriculum.
-Students will learn to communicate in their chosen language and the range of skills that they will develop will equip them to become lifelong linguists in an increasingly competitive global environment.
+Students will learn to communicate in their allocated language and the range of skills that they will develop will equip them to become lifelong linguists in an increasingly competitive global environment.

 Reasons to choose Tapton: